SeniorDesign2023/Slippi_Stats/docs/status/status4.md

     Tasks complete:
     a) Description of tasks:
     Everyone is set up to program with code that can be connected to the Slippi Launcher.
-    Ben and Zachary and begun the steps for the front-end.
+    Ben and Zachary and begun the steps for the front-end as well as setting up bots to get familiar with the back-end.
     Beckham, Michael, and Kyle have continued the creation of bots with basic commands, and adding some advanced
     commands.
     Kyle has begun experimenting with training an AI model to learn the game, through playing.